Alcohol And Drug Rehabs That Take Aetna Insurance

 - Individual and group therapy.
 Individual therapy can only occur when one person is in therapy with a psychologist, counselor, therapist, or psychiatrist whereas group therapy occurs when more than one person is treated together in a formal therapeutic environment.
 Group therapy capitalizes on the social reinforcement offered by peer discussion.

 - Drug testing.
-A drug test looks for the presence of one or more illegal or prescription drugs in your urine, blood, saliva, hair, or sweat.
+A drug test looks for the presence of one or more illegal or prescription drugs in your urine, blood, saliva, shed hair, or sweat.
 Urine testing is the most common type of drug screening.

 Aetna additionally may provide coverage for more intensive addiction treatment such as inpatient and outpatient programs.
 Medication-assisted therapy is another common type of treatment covered by many Aetna plans.